Nong Khiaw - The Complete Guide

 A lot of people will only have a few days in Nong Khiaw, and as such need to cram a lot into a short amount of time.

 If you only get the chance to do one viewpoint, we would recommend the Som Nang viewpoint.
 This is the lowest, shortest and easiest of the viewpoints so could easily be done just before sunset after a full day exploring elsewhere.
-Seriously, if you're only in Nong Khiaw for one evening, you could easily do this viewpoint.
+Seriously, even if you're only passing through Nong Khiaw you could still do this viewpoint.

 If time is on your side: